There are thousands of different credit cards U.S. consumers have to choose from, and there’s no one best card or even type of card out there.

 The 10 types of credit cards

 Every credit card is different, but they all tend to fall into 10 categories.
 We’ll cover each in turn and include some pros and cons to consider.
-This guide is meant to help you find the credit card types that are the best fit for you and your individual needs.
+This guide is meant to provide you with information to help you determine the credit card types that are the best fit for you and your individual needs.

 1. Cash-back credit cards